Home: RtI Innovations Conference 2010 - Salt Lake City, UT

 Individuals at the district or building level with responsibilities to provide direct support for RtI implementation.

-This new strand is designed to explore issues related to coaching staff through various phases of RtI implementation.
-Using the NASDSE Blueprints for Implementation, presenters will provide strategies and troubleshooting related to consensus building, infrastructure development, and implementation.
+This strand is designed to explore issues related to coaching staff through various phases of RtI implementation.
+Presenters will provide strategies and troubleshooting related to consensus building, infrastructure development, and implementation.
 Examples and activities will address coaching practices that apply to RtI for both social and academic domains.

 Participants who register for this strand should have already had an overview of RtI and have a good understanding of the underlying practices and beliefs.
-It is highly recommended that members from the participant’s district and/or buildings are involved in other strands at the conference where the content is focused on decision making and using data.
-This session assumes decisions with RtI have, or are, being made and will direct attention to the role of the coach in supporting those decisions.
+This session assumes decisions with RtI have, or are, being made and will direct attention to the role of coaching in supporting data driven decision-making.

 At the conclusion of training, participants will:

-1. Understand the role of a coach in supporting building-level RtI practices that increase student achievement
+1. Understand the role of coaching in supporting building-level RtI practices that increase student achievement;

-2. Have practiced useful skills needed when working with a staff or individual around building consensus, infrastructure development, and implementation of RtI practices
+5. Have practiced useful skills needed when working with a staff or individual around building consensus, infrastructure development, and implementation of RtI practices;

-3. Have an expanded repertoire of strategies to use when providing support to colleagues at various levels of understanding and implementation with their practices
+6. Have an expanded repertoire of strategies to use when providing support to colleagues at various levels of understanding and implementation with their practices;